santhoshk-github/emis_health_api/README.md

 3. visual studio code or pycharm editor

 **Note:**
-need to update mysql credentials and connection detail for your own. otherwise it won't run.
+need to update mysql credentials and connection detail for your own. otherwise it won't execute.

 **Swagger UI:**